WuYff/Static-Analysis/README.md

     // The output directory (end with "/") for jimple file String output = "/Users/yiwu/Documents/Senior/SE/soot/src/data/reaching/";
 ```

+- Because this is intra-procedure static data-flow analysis, we generate a graph for each method.
+As a result, most graphes are not large.
+About 56% of graphs has less than 20 nodes and about 94% of graphs with less than 40 nodes.Thus we have `number_of_node_lower_bound` and `number_of_node_lower_bound` to limit the node range and discard very few graph with large number of nodes.
+You can `run count.py` to get the distribution of the dataset.
 ## Open-source Java Project
 I used the following java project to generate data:
 - [jfreechart](https://github.com/jfree/jfreechart)